lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 007.md

 There unfortunately is no water way back to [[Brindol]].
 We check-in into the inn, and make our way to the tavern.
+There is a family in the inn, who were said to have a cart that could bring us to [[Bri]]

 # Loot: